It Pays To Prepare: Know Your State’s Chemical Regulations To Mitigate RiskContains 4 Component(s), Includes Credits Recorded On: 01/23/2019

 Senior Regulatory and Product Compliance Consultant

 Jennifer Barbarisi is part of TÜV Rheinland’s North America retail team.
-In her role as a Senior Regulatory and Product Compliance Consultant, Barbarisi supports clients based in North America with compliance to national and international regulations affecting the toy and promotional products industries.
-In addition, Barbarisi works closely with TUV’s global laboratories on alignment and interpretation of U.S. federal and state regulations.
+In her role as a senior regulatory and product compliance consultant, Barbarisi supports clients based in North America with compliance to national and international regulations affecting the toy and promotional products industries.
+In addition, Barbarisi works closely with TÜV’s global laboratories on alignment and interpretation of U.S. federal and state regulations.
 Barbarisi has over 10 years of hands-on technical experience in product safety and compliance for consumer products.
-Formerly working for UL and STR , Barbarisi held the position of North American Toy Technical Lead and has served as the Global Account Manager for several toy companies.
-Barbarisi has been involved with committees, including the as the ASTM F15.22 subcommittees, ASTM F15 juvenile product subcommittees, Safety Standards and Technical Committee (SSTC) and TS TAG to ISO/TC 181 on Toy Safety.
+Formerly working for UL and STR, Barbarisi held the position of North American toy technical lead and has served as the global account manager for several toy companies.
+Barbarisi has been involved with committees, including the ASTM F15.22 subcommittees, ASTM F15 juvenile product subcommittees, Safety Standards and Technical Committee (SSTC) and TS TAG to ISO/TC 181 on Toy Safety.
 Barbarisi completed Saint Louis University’s Advanced Product Safety Management course in September 2017.

 Senior Regulatory and Product Compliance Consultant